I love talking bike pedals. They are affordable, easy to install, and can make a huge difference in your performance.

 Top pick: The Shimano SPD Deore XT Pedal

 Undoubtedly the most significant mountain bike cleat on the market is the SPD pedal made by Shimano.
 They are used by countless indoor cycling clubs around the country, which has undoubtedly done a lot to help their popularity.

 This popularity has also spurred the creation of a lot of knockoffs.
 I’ve had pretty bad luck with most of the knockoff designs, (except for the Wellgos which I got a couple of years out of on my commuter bike).

 I really like the Shimano-branded pedals.
 They offer excellent adjustability so you can make it as easy or as difficult to click out as you would like.
 They also built extremely well.
 Even if you go with their lowest model, you will be disappointed.

-To begin with the M780’s are lightweight the weight of a pedal is not going to make or break the bike, but it is nice to not have to add super clunky pedal to your kit.
+To begin with, the M780’s are lightweight the weight of a pedal is not going to make or break the bike, but it is nice to not have to add a super clunky pedal to your kit.

 The cleats are also offset to help shed mud better, and the dual sided design makes it extremely easy to clip into your pedals.
 Just “stomp and go”!

 Sure, you can get the M540’s for about $20 less.
 Considering how much better the M780’s are, I would definitely dig around the couch cushion and car to get the pocket change you need to snag these bad boys.

 I know many, many cyclists who would say these are the best pedals they’ve ever ridden.
 They may be correct.